Free audio transcriber comparison ranking 6 online tools by accuracy in 2026

 2. Otter.ai — Best for Meeting Recordings

 Otter is the default choice for transcribing live meetings or recorded conversations with multiple speakers.
-The free tier gives 300 minutes per month — a genuinely useful allowance for most individual workflows.
+The free tier gives 300 minutes per month — a genuinely useful allowance for most individual workflows — and the speaker identification is the most reliable of any tool on this list at no cost.

 Accuracy: Strong for English meeting speech, with real-time speaker identification.
 Performance drops noticeably on non-English content.